 When you apply for a job as a teacher, you may be asked about your teaching philosophy.
-This is not the sort of question you should fumble—you’ll look unprepared for the job if you don’t have a ready answer.
-And yet many highly qualified, experienced teachers don’t have a philosophy they can neatly articulate.
-They haven’t been thinking about philosophies; they have been thinking about teaching.
-Your teaching philosophy is likely a compilation of methods you studied in college or graduate school and lessons learned during any professional experience since then.
-It may also draw upon your own experience of childhood education either as a parent or as a child yourself.
+This is not the sort of question you should fumble or improvise on the fly.
+You’ll look unprepared for the job if you don’t have a ready answer.
+Teachers are expected to be able to talk about their philosophy.

+What is a teaching philosophy?
+It’s an explanation of your values and beliefs as they relate to teaching.
+Your philosophy is often a combination of methods you studied in college or graduate school and lessons learned during any professional experience since then.
+It may also draw upon your own experience of childhood education, either as a parent or as a child yourself.

-A personal teaching philosophy is different than a pedagogic theory, although obviously the two are related.
-Waldorf or Montessori education, for example, involve very different approaches to teaching than the mainstream American public school system utilizes, and yet teachers from each system might articulate very similar philosophies.
+A personal teaching philosophy is different than a pedagogical theory, although the two are related.
+Waldorf or Montessori education, for example, involves very different approaches to teaching (pedagogies) than the mainstream American public-school system utilizes, and yet teachers from each system might articulate very similar philosophies.